darylhawes/fsip/docs/howto/setup-sphinx-search.md

 	- *(Optional)* Tell Sphinx to use Unicode character encoding
 5. `morphology = stem_en`
 	- *(Optional)* Tell Sphinx to normalize words (e.g., when searching "dog", results would include "dogs" and vice-versa)
-	- Replace or remove this variable your content is not in English
+	- Replace or remove this variable if your content is not in English

-Save this file.
+Save the file.

 ###### 3. Start Sphinx.